ngyiling/Insurance-claims-fraud-detection/README.md

 # Insurance Claims Fraud Detection
 This project is a fraud classification of an “unbalanced” data set of car insurance claims.
-The insurance-claims.csv dataset consists of more than 10,000 claims, with only 100 fraudulent claims among all the claims.
-We carried out pre-processing of the dataset followed by 3 types of classifications: SMOTE, Autoencoder, SMOTE with Decision Tree to identify the best classification model.
+The [insurance-claims.csv](https://github.com/ngyiling/Insurance-claims-fraud-detection/blob/main/Insurance_claims.csv) dataset consists of more than 10,000 claims, with only 100 fraudulent claims among all the claims.
+Pre-processing of the dataset followed by 3 types of classifications: SMOTE, Autoencoder, SMOTE with Decision Tree was carried out to identify the best classification model.

 <br />